garrettn/garrettnay.com/content/post/2017-07-31-redux-ramda-selectors.md

     The drawback with this approach is that we need to go through some gymnastics if we ever need to access the data as an array as we do in this example.
 Since a plain object doesn't have a `reduce` method, we first call [`Object.keys`](https://devdocs.io/javascript/global_objects/object/keys) on the object to get an array of IDs and operate on that instead.
 It's a little ugly, but it works.

 These examples are fairly generic, but they demonstrate the kinds of selectors you might find yourself writing in a Redux application.
 Let's see them all together, this time exporting them so they can be used in our components.
+(We're using the [ES2015 `export` syntax](https://devdocs.io/javascript/statements/export), which you might need a transpiler like [Babel](https://babeljs.io/) to be able to use.)

 ```js
 export function getUserName(state) {